 Hit and Run (DUI and non-DUI)

-All cases that are discussed on this site regarding DUI offenses are further aggravated if you fled the scene.
-This is known as Hit and Run and will require a vigorous defense even without a DUI.
+Most cases that are discussed on this site regarding VC23152 DUI offenses could also VC 20002(a) Hit and Run charge for further aggravating the case in the eyes of the officer, if you fled the scene.
+And, as outlined above, Hit and Run and will require a vigorous defense even without a DUI.

 If you or a loved one is under investigation for a hit and run and one involving a DUI in particular, call your trusted San Diego Criminal lawyer at (619) 258-8888.
 If you have not been identified yet, don’t waste another minute.
 In either case, if you have or have not been identified yet, call us without delay.